Let the hunt begin

 (Why beneficial insects really are beneficial!)

 These beneficial hunters have many things in common.
-They are meat eaters.
+They are meat-eaters.
 They never eat your plants.
 They only eat bad bugs.
-Ladybugs and Lacewings will eat aphids, whitefly larvae, mealybugs, scale, mites and many other soft bodied insects.
+Ladybugs and Lacewings will eat aphids, whitefly larvae, mealybugs, scale, mites, and many other soft-bodied insects.
 Ladybugs can easily eat over 50 aphids a day.
 Lacewings are voracious and eat as many as 1000 per day.
 Nematodes are power eaters of bad bugs in the soil.
-They will eat over 200 insects such as: cutworms, army worms, japanese beetle grubs, sod webworms, fleas, fungus gnats, etc. They are the best hunters ever because you do not have to care for them, feed them or train them.
-There instinct is to go where the food source is.
+They will eat over 200 insects such as cutworms, armyworms, Japanese beetle grubs, sod webworms, fleas, fungus gnats, etc. They are the best hunters ever because you do not have to care for them, feed them or train them.
+Their instinct is to go where the food source is.

 There are a few things you can do to make these beneficials even more beneficial.
 Be sure to release them all at night.
 Ladybugs fly away in the day.
 Lacewing eggs and nematodes can dry up in the hot sun.
 Water the garden.
 The first thing Ladybugs do when you release them in your garden is drink.
 Lacewing eggs like the moisture for hatching.
 Nematodes spread more quickly when kept damp.
 Release these hunters at the source of their food.
 Place Ladybugs and Lacewings at the bottom of plants.
 Ladybugs naturally crawl up.
 Lacewing eggs will hatch and the larvae will immediately eat insects dwelling on the plant.
 Nematodes need to be in the soil, where they can attack their unsuspecting food source.